 SB 71

-CCCR has grave concerns regarding the proposed CEQA exemption (no required CEQA environmental review) for the construction of new ferry terminals that is included in the bill language.
+CCCR expressed grave concerns regarding the proposed CEQA exemption (no required CEQA environmental review) for the construction of new ferry terminals that is included in the bill language.
 CCCR does not oppose ferries as a mode of public transportation, nor would we oppose a CEQA exemption for the rehabilitation of existing facilities.
 However, new ferry terminal construction and operations, or the expansion of existing ferry terminals have the potential to result in significant harm to environmentally sensitive aquatic habitats and wildlife, and therefore warrant full CEQA environmental review to ensure harm will be avoided or mitigated.

 With SB 71, consideration of the likely significant and unmitigated impacts from construction of landings and docks, dredging, and the operation of high-speed ferries to the waters and sensitive habitats and wildlife of the state would be exempt from the existing requirement for environmental review.
 San Francisco Bay would be most at risk of harm since the Bay Area by far has more ferry operations than any other location in California, and the San Francisco Bay Estuary is one of the most environmentally sensitive marine resources in California.
 The waters, tidal marshes and mudflats of San Francisco Bay, and its tidal creeks, rivers and wetlands have been documented to be one of the most important habitats for providing climate resilience and protection for biodiversity.
 Sensitive areas that could be affected by the removal of CEQA protections include designated state marine parks and protected areas, and certain units of the San Francisco Bay National Wildlife Refuge Complex.